streamnative/kop/DEVELOP.md

 1. Set the configuration of the KoP protocol handler.

     Add the following properties and set their values in Pulsar configuration file, such as `conf/broker.conf` or `conf/standalone.conf`.

+    Regarding topic auto create partition type, if you are not using [StreamNative Platform](https://streamnative.io/docs/v1.0.0/), please set it to `partitioned`.

     Property | Set it to the following value | Default value
     |---|---|---
     `messagingProtocols` | kafka | null
-    `protocolHandlerDirectory`| Location of KoP NAR file | ./protocols
+    `protocolHandlerDirectory`| Location of KoP NAR file | ./protocols `protocolHandlerDirectory`| Location of KoP NAR file | ./protocols `allowAutoTopicCreationType`| partitioned | non-partitioned

     **Example**

     ```
     messagingProtocols=kafka
     protocolHandlerDirectory=./protocols
+    allowAutoTopicCreationType=partitioned
     ```

 2. Set Kafka service listeners.